Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

-\begin{lemma} Phase 3 finishes in $O(\lambda)$ rounds with high probability. \end{lemma} \begin{proof} Each short walk is of length $\lambda$.
-Phase 3 is simply tracing back the short walks.
-So it is easy to see we can perform all the reverse walks in parallel in $O(\lambda)$ rounds (same as the time to do all the short walks in parallel in Phase 1).
-Due to Lemma \ref{lem:phase1} and the fact that each node can communicate a $\polylog n$ number of bits in every round, we can say that Phase 3 finishes in $O(\lambda)$ rounds with high probability.
+\begin{lemma} Phase 3 finishes in $O\left(\frac{\lambda}{\eps} \right)$ rounds. \end{lemma} \begin{proof} Recall that each short walk is of length $\lambda$.
+Phase 3 is simply tracing back the $\Theta(\log n)$ short walks from each node in parallel.
+So it is easy to see that we can perform all the reverse walks in parallel in $O(\lambda/\eps)$ rounds (in the same way as to do all the short walks in parallel in Phase 1).
+Therefore, in accordance with the Lemma \ref{lem:phase1}, Phase 3 finishes in $O\big(\frac{\lambda}{\eps}\big)$ rounds. \end{proof}